• Christmas Recipes

 Sally Cameron

 Clarified butter is easy to make at home.
 A pure fat with no milk solids, clarified butter is like liquid gold.
 It can be enjoyed by most dairy-sensitive people as what they are sensitive to (casein and whey) are removed.
-Clarified butter has a higher smoke point too, for higher heat cooking needs.
+Clarified butter has a high smoke point too, for higher heat cooking needs.

 5 from 1 vote